webservice96/wp-mega-menu-with-divi-theme/README.md

 ## Description

 See Details on About.
-And Must Select a menu to `Designed Mega Menu`.
+And Must Select a menu to `Designed Mega Menu`. from WordPress Menus